transformerlab/transformerlab-docs/docs/install/install-on-cloud.md

 curl https://raw.githubusercontent.com/transformerlab/transformerlab-api/main/install.sh | bash
 ```

-This script will attempt to download the project to `~/.transformerlab`, install Miniconda at `~/.transformerlab/miniconda3`, create a Conda environment for Transformer Lab, then finally it will install Python dependencies.
+This script will attempt to download the project to `~/.transformerlab`, install Miniforge at `~/.transformerlab/miniforge3`, create a Conda environment for Transformer Lab, then finally it will install Python dependencies.

 :::info Requirements
 The following Linux commands must be installed on your machine for the installer to work: